Mousquetaire-Softwares/FlipMe/_pages/privacypolicy.md

 ## We Collect No Information Using Your Applications

-We do not collect, use, save, or have access to any of your personal data recorded in MemoryMe!
-Individual settings relating to MemoryMe, levels progression, unlocked images, and best scores, are all not personal and are all stored only on your device.
+We do not collect, use, save, or have access to any of your personal data recorded in the app individual settings relating to app, levels progression, unlocked images, and best scores, are all not personal and are all stored only on your device.
 We don't process that information at all and have no access to it.

 ## Types of Data Stored And Used